Vilhelm Junnila: Memorial event

-In 2019, Junnila was the featured speaker at a memorial to the victims of the 2017 Turku terrorist attack, 188 Kukkavirta, organized by the far-right umbrella organization Coalition of Nationalists (Kansallismielisten liittouma) consisting of the vigilante Soldiers of Odin and Nordic Resistance Movement militias since banned in Finland.
+In 2019, Junnila was the featured speaker at a memorial to the victims of the 2017 Turku attack, 188 Kukkavirta, organized by the far-right umbrella organization Coalition of Nationalists (Kansallismielisten liittouma) consisting of the vigilante Soldiers of Odin and Nordic Resistance Movement militiassince banned in Finland.
 According to Junnila, he has no relationship with the coalition.
 After heated public discussion, Junnila apologized for his conduct and said that he would not take part in far-right events in the future.

 Campaign remarks

 In the 2019 Finnish parliamentary election Junnila was randomly assigned the candidate number 88.
 He then used the far-right symbol 14/88 during his 2019 campaign.
 He connected his candidate number, 88, with the day of the election, the 14th, to use the phrase "On the 14th, 88" ("14. päivänä 88") in his campaign advertising and candidate brief.
 14/88 is another popular white supremacist slogan, with the 14 referring to the "Fourteen Words" coined by the white supremacist David Lane ("We must secure the existence of our people and a future for white children.")
-Yle quoted author Mikko Porvali as saying that Junnila would've been aware what this sequence of numbers meant.
+Yle quoted author Mikko Porvali as saying that Junnila would have been aware what this sequence of numbers meant.

 In the run-up to the 2023 election, Junnila spoke at an event where he congratulated another candidate of his party for receiving the number 88, called it a "winning card" and added: "The 88 of course refers to two letters H, about which we'll say no more." (”Tämä 88 viittaa tietenkin kahteen H-kirjaimeen, josta ei sen enempää puhuta.”)
 Using the number "88" to mean "HH" as shorthand for "Heil Hitler" is a common white supremacist symbol.
 His remarks were met with a round of laughter and one shout of "Heil Hitler!" (followed by a quieter "sorry.")